 Social media usage among U.S. adults as of 2018 (Source: Pew Research Center)

-There are many platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing on maximizing your presence on the social media sites/networks you choose to leverage for a new roofing business will help your roofing SEO get a boost.
+There are many social media platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing on maximizing your presence on the social media sites/networks you choose to leverage for a new roofing business will help your roofing SEO get a boost.

-Today we’re going to focus on one social media platform — Instagram — to learn more about how to show up well for Followers and launch Instagram Sponsored Posts that actually encourage quality roofing repair leads for your company!
+Today we’re going to focus on one social media platform — Instagram — to learn more about how to optimize roofing captions for Instagram in 2022.